Header Banner

-How To: Use a medicine ball for plank hop ups and down
+How to Use a medicine ball for plank hop ups and down

 Learn how to do plank hop ups and down on a medicine ball.
 Presented by Real Jock Gay Fitness Health & Life.